Understanding Speeding Tickets in Ontario

 In Ontario, speeding tickets are issued for driving above the posted speed limits.
 The process not only involves immediate fines but also affects your driving record, potentially leading to increased insurance premiums and other long-term consequences.

-How Does the Law Define a Speeding Ticket
+How Does the Law Define a Speeding Ticket in Ontario?

 Speeding is legally defined as driving at a speed greater than the posted limit in Ontario.
 The law classifies speeding based on how much over the limit you were driving, with penalties increasing for higher speeds.